antmicro/rowhammer-tester/README.md

 In the default bulk transfer mode the LiteDRAM controller is connected to PHY and ensures correct DRAM traffic.
 Bulk transfers can be controlled using dedicated Control & Status Registers (CSRs) and use LiteDRAM DMA to ensure fast operation.

-Payload Executor allow executing a user-provided sequence of commands.
+The Payload Executor allows executing a user-provided sequence of commands.
 It temporarily disconnects the DRAM controller from PHY, executes the instructions stored in the SRAM memory translating them into DFI commands and finally reconnects the DRAM controller.